WEBSITE TERMS AND CONDITIONS

 8.2 Enthuse shall perform the Services in accordance with good industry practice.

-8.3 Both the Charity and Enthuse Ltd agree to fully comply, and will at all times continue to, fully comply with all applicable laws, statutes and regulations, including, without limitation, all privacy laws and anti-spam legislation.
+8.3 Both the Customer and Enthuse Ltd agree to fully comply, and will at all times continue to, fully comply with all applicable laws, statutes and regulations, including, without limitation, all privacy laws and anti-spam legislation.

 8.4 This Agreement sets out the full extent of Enthuse’s obligations and liabilities in respect of the supply of the Services.
 All conditions, warranties or other terms concerning the Services which might otherwise be implied into this Agreement or any collateral contract (whether by statute or otherwise) are hereby expressly excluded.